Resources

 An Expert’s Guide on How to Talk to Children About Death

-WEBPAGE: The guide details the best way to approach the subject of death with children.
+FACTUAL: The guide details how to approach the subject of death with children.

 Cooking for One by Simon Beckett Allen